zymantas-katinas/commit-digest/EXISTING_USERS_MIGRATION.md

 ✅ Good news: Your existing repositories and reports continue working normally.

 We've automatically placed you on our Free plan, which includes:
-- 1 repository, 5 reports per repo, 50 monthly runs
+- 5 repositories, 10 total reports, 50 monthly runs

-Since you currently have [X] repositories and [Y] reports, you're grandfathered in and can continue using all your existing configurations.
+Since you currently have [X] repositories and [Y] total reports, you're grandfathered in and can continue using all your existing configurations.

 To add NEW repositories or reports, consider upgrading to our Pro plan:
-- 10 repositories, 50 reports per repo, 500 monthly runs
+- 10 repositories, 100 total reports, 500 monthly runs
 - Only $15/month

 Upgrade anytime at: [Your App URL]/pricing